The study comprised a 3 + 3 dose escalation phase in which 3 to 6 subjects were enrolled into

 7. Active or history of inflammatory bowel disease (colitis, Crohn's), diverticulitis,

 irritable bowel disease, celiac disease, or other serious, chronic, gastrointestinal

 conditions associated with diarrhea.
 Active or history of systemic lupus erythematosus

 8. Metastatic disease to the central nervous system for which other therapeutic options,

-including radiotherapy, may be available.
+including radiotherapy, may have been available.

-9. Known immunodeficiency or active HIV.
+9. Known immunodeficiency or active human immunodeficiency virus (HIV).

 10. Other active serious illnesses (e.g., serious infections requiring antibiotics).